 - Winemaking Mini Lectures: Our experts will speak on a few wine making topics that will allow you to understand the winemaking process more fully, ultimately resulting in better decisions during your winemaking process, and therefore better wine.

 - Questions or Concerns You May Have: We will address your questions and concerns in an effort to help you produce the best possible wines.

-- 11:00 a.m.
-Participant Q&A. Ask any member of our expert panel questions you may have, and let us know what you would like to see us carry in terms of winemaking products.
+- 12:30 a.m.
+Q&A Wine Discussion.
+Ask any member of our expert panel questions you may have, and let us know what you would like to see us carry in terms of winemaking products.

 We will have experts in the winemaking field that will instructing the workshop and will be on site to answer any questions you might have.